 • It means that our teachers work together to improve the learning experience.

-Also, the TCF curriculum focuses on the principles of tai chi from the very beginning.
+Our curriculum focuses on the principles of tai chi from the very beginning.
 The sequence of courses, and the sequence of material within a course, are designed to make it possible for anyone studying with us to proceed at their own pace to whatever level of practice fits their needs and desires.

-The Tai Chi Foundation is proud to provide continued training going forward as we are moving into a post Covid-19 world, notwithstanding it may always be with us now.
-Moving to an online platform enabled people to practice the art of tai chi and grow the community.
-Join us to learn The Eight Ways of Tai Chi Chuan™ for the 1st time or refresh your practice.
+The Tai Chi Foundation is proud to provide accessible training going forward as we move into the digital world.
+Using an online platform enables people to practice the art of tai chi from anywhere in the world and grow with our community.
+Multiple programs have been developed for you to learn from:

 Meet Your Tai Chi Foundation